 - Spelling, dictation

-To enroll in any of our English or Test Preparation Programs, the student needs to complete an application and pay a $50 application fee.
+To enroll in any of our English or Test Preparation Programs, the student needs to complete an application and pay a $75 application fee.
 The minimum age is 14.
 The application can be completed online by going to our Online Application page, or the completed paper Application Form can be emailed or faxed.
 Prospective students may also come to our school and apply in person.
 We do not have application deadlines however if the F-1 visa is required the application should be submitted 6-8 weeks before the requested start date.
-Housing is optional and requires a separate Housing application.
+Homestay is optional and requires a separate Homestay application.

 I-20 Form/F-1 Student Visa:

 The International Language Institute is authorized, under Federal law, to enroll individuals with F-1 student visas.
 The International Language Institute, however, does not require students to have student visas.
-The I-20 form for an F-1 student visa can be issued for students in our Intensive English Day Program, including the TOEFL Preparation course, who are at least 16 years of age and enroll for a minimum of four weeks.
-For more information on obtaining a F-1 Student Visa and the requirements for obtaining an I-20 form, please go to our F-1 Visa Information page.
+The I-20 form for an F-1 student visa can be issued for students in our Intensive English Day Program, including the TOEFL Preparation course, who are at least 16 years of age, enroll for a minimum of four weeks, and study in person (online study is not allowed for initial F-1 students.)
+For more information on obtaining an F-1 Student Visa and the requirements for obtaining an I-20 form, please go to our F-1 Visa Information page.

-New students: Tuition for the first cycle (4 weeks) in the amount of $780 (or $850 for GRE or GMAT) has to be paid entirely before the student is allowed in class.
-If the student is enrolling for less than 4 weeks, all tuition has to be paid before student is allowed in class.
+New students: Tuition for the first cycle (4 weeks) in the amount of $780 has to be paid entirely before the student is allowed in class.
+If the student is enrolling for less than 4 weeks, all tuition has to be paid before a student is allowed in class.